- The Assist Framework

 Building a national model for sovereign, scalable maritime sustainment infrastructure

-Government recognises that Australia will require upgraded sustainment shipyards in the years ahead.
-Meeting this need is not only about modernising individual facilities, but also about developing a coordinated approach aligned with national priorities.
+Government has recognised that Australia will require upgraded maritime sustainment infrastructure in the years ahead.
+Meeting this need is not only about modernising individual shipyards, but also about developing a coordinated national approach aligned with Defence and industry priorities.

-ASSIST responds to this by embedding sustainment considerations into planning and platform design from the outset, to develop an optimised, standardised approach.
+ASSIST addresses this challenge by embedding sustainment requirements into early planning and platform design, creating an optimised and standardised approach.

-It offers a repeatable model that could be applied nationally, supporting Defence, industry, and Australia’s broader strategic interests.
+It provides a repeatable model that can be applied nationally – supporting Defence capability, strengthening industry participation, and advancing Australia’s broader strategic interests.

-- Contribute to jobs, skills, and sovereign capability.
+- Contributing to jobs, skills, and sovereign capability.

 Principles guiding ASSIST